wix-incubator/async-flow/README.md

 ## AFManager

-AFManager provides a method to resolve created AsyncFlow by its name.
+AFManager provides a method to resolve the created AsyncFlow by its name.
 For example:

 ```javascript